Size: 100 H x 120 W x 2,5 [cm] / 39,4 H x 47,2 W x 1 [in] Year: 2018

 “Objects don’t exist for me except in so far as a rapport exists between them or between them and myself.
 When one attains this harmony, one reaches a sort of intellectual non-existence – what I can only describe as a sense of peace, which makes everything possible and right.
 Life then becomes a perpetual revelation.
 That is true poetry.”

-There is a suitably chosen color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
+There is a suitable color scheme and tone game to get a sensual image in reception while maintaining an elegant and distinctive form.
 An expressive, mysterious but positively tuning message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.

-The painting Supergirl 8 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
+The painting Supergirl 8 is art of Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
+Personalized hologram on the back of the linen canvas.
 This painting fits perfectly into modern rooms.
 The leading colors – blue, yellow, navy.

 In this series, I’ve been touching topics such as perfectionism and self-centeredness of a ‘Selfie-Generation’, which sometimes lead to narcism.
 Although these “supergirls” seem to live according to their own rules and to be very strong and decisive, they aren’t necessarily fulfilled.

 The painting took part in exhibitions of contemporary art, organized by the US Daylighted Gallery from San Francisco – “Discovery Landscape 2”, Feeling art: a curated collection of contemporary art in diverse media: New York – Founder Institute NYC, Millennium Broadway San Francisco – Pink Onion, The urban, 32One, Paris – Yooma, Maison Montmartre.